valora-inc/address-metadata/README.md

 This repository contains utilities and automation for updating static data (supported ERC20 tokens, etc) in Firebase's RTDB.

+## Disclaimer

+Note: filing an issue does not guarantee addition to the supported token list.
+We do not review token addition requests in any particular order, and we do not guarantee that we will review your request to add the token to the supported list.

 ## Adding new ERC20 tokens

 To add a new ERC20 token you need to follow these steps: